Inviting first-time scouts to a Live mission

 1. Ask potential recruits to participate

 It's important to ask potential recruits if they're interested in completing a dscout Live mission in the first place.
 If you're recruiting for a Live mobile mission, you'll also need to make sure they have an iPhone or an Android device.
 For Live desktop, they'll need access to a desktop or laptop computer with the Google Chrome browser.
+(Note: for Live desktop missions, scouts will not need to download the dscout mobile app.)
 If you've already screened your applicants to make sure they're interested and a good fit, you can skip this step.
 But if you're starting off with a list of names and emails of potential participants, send them a note asking them to get involved that looks something like this:

 Hi there!
 Thanks so much for being one of our most loyal and influential users.
 We're partnering with dscout mobile research to make our products and services better, and we'd love for you to participate in a research project.
 If you’d be willing to download the dscout mobile app for iPhone or Android and have an hour-long video interview with us, we’ll pay you $100 for your time and effort.
 In addition to the app, you’ll need to have access to a strong internet connection on a laptop or desktop computer running Google Chrome.
 If you're interested, just reply to this email to let me know we can count on you! -- Barbara F. E. Line, Insights Lead at the Society for Cat Owners